 I just noticed Timothy Ball's name in news item on National Geographic; this includes:

-Warming Inaction More Costly Than Solutions?
+Global Warming Inaction More Costly Than Solutions?

 Reading this, looked like some Ballocks in these quotes; including the very strange "it is assumed that carbon dioxide is a greenhouse gas that will trap heat in the atmosphere".

-Note to ex-Prof Ball - and Nat Geo news team: carbon dioxide is a known greenhouse gas that traps heat in the atmosphere.
-See, for instance: Gases from National Oceanic and Atmospheric Administration.
+Note to ex-Prof Ball – and Nat Geo news team: carbon dioxide is a known greenhouse gas that traps heat in the atmosphere.
+See, for instance: NCDC:Greenhouse Gases from National Oceanic and Atmospheric Administration.

 Interesting, too, that Ball alleges the greenhouse effect hypothesis had political origins.
 Yet, read a little and soon find Ball is associated with groups etc funded by oil industry money.
-One of them dubbed Friends of Science - a name George Orwell could have loved, as questions science change, does not disclose funding sources yet perhaps gets money from oil industry etc. of Science - Wikipedia entry
+One of them dubbed Friends of Science – a name George Orwell could have loved, as questions science change, does not disclose funding sources yet perhaps gets money from oil industry etc. Friends of Science – Wikipedia entry

 There's strong article by Charles Montgomery, which first appeared in the Globe and Mail, centred on Timothy Ball.
 Includes:

-.
-Cool Nurturing doubt about climate change is big business
+Mr. Cool Nurturing doubt about climate change is big business

 From here and other info, soon find he can't even get basic facts about himself right, let alone re warming: has claimed to have been a professor for 32 year - true figure, 8 years; and to have the first PhD in climatology, when others had such PhDs before him: and his PhD in science/geography.